2024 Pennsylvania Fish & Wildlife Diversity Forum

 PHOTOGRAPHY USE DISCLAIMER

-The Pennsylvania Game Commission and Pennsylvania Fish and Boat Commission may take photographs to document this event.
+The Pennsylvania Game Commission and Pennsylvania Fish and Boat Commission took photographs to document the event.
 The agencies may use images for official purposes in presentations, reports, fact sheets, the Pennsylvania Wildlife Action Plan, on agency websites or other digital platforms; names of individuals appearing in the photograph will not be included.
-Your participation in this event is your acknowledgement and acceptance of the use of your photo by the Pennsylvania Game Commission and Pennsylvania Fish and Boat Commission.
+Your participation in this event was your acknowledgement and acceptance of the use of your photo by the Pennsylvania Game Commission and Pennsylvania Fish and Boat Commission.
 If you have questions, please see Diana Day or Cathy Haffner.

 Partial funding for this project has been provided by the federal State & Tribal Wildlife Grants Program administered by the U.S. Fish and Wildlife Service - Northeast Regional Office.